yreynhout/AggregateSource/docs/backlog.md

 ## Features

+- [DESIGN] Replace Guid by String as identifier (supersedes)
   - [DESIGN] Support both Guid and String as identifier - using conditional compilation
   - [DESIGN] Support both Guid and String as identifier - using yet another abstraction
 - [DESIGN] The asynchronous repository
 - [DESIGN] Snapshotting
 - [DESIGN] StreamSource - Writing to sql